Helping the primary care system identify, plan, and care for seriously ill, frail elderly

 Doctors find it difficult to know when patients are nearing EOL.
 As a result, patients who would benefit from having conversations with their doctors about their goals and wishes for care (i.e. ACP) are often identified when it is too late for these to be met.
 This can lead to unwanted care for patients at EOL, and stress and anxiety for families.

-The main objective of the study is to create an "identification rule" using information from the electronic medial records (EMR) of patients, to notify doctors when a patient is nearing EOL, as well as understanding how it can be integrated in doctors' offices.
+The main objective of the study was to create an “identification rule” using information from the electronic medial records (EMR) of patients, to notify doctors when a patient is nearing EOL, as well as understanding how it could be integrated in doctors’ offices.